-Note: This command displays the processor type.
-Verify that the processor architecture matches the Oracle software release that you want to install.
+Note: The expected output of this command is 64.
 If you do not see the expected output, then you cannot install the software on this system.

 3.3 Disk Space Requirements

 The following are the disk space requirements for installing Oracle Database 11g Release 1: